-- 1. Students should stand 6 feet apart from each other.
-Use tape on the floor for spacing. - 2.
-For the staff person taking the temperature don PPE.
-Stay 6 feet apart unless taking temperature. - 3.
-Use a non-contact thermometer if possible.
-(If unable to use a non-contact thermometer ensure that you use a clean pair of gloves with every check and thoroughly clean the thermometer in between checks). - 4.
-Do not take temperatures orally (under the tongue) because of the risk of spreading COVID-19 from respiratory droplets from the mouth. - 5.
-Follow proper protocol for disposing of PPE and performing hand hygiene. - 6.
-If a student's temperature is high, do not cover him or her with heavy blankets, even though there may be complaints of "feeling cold".
+- 1. Use only a non-contact thermometer. - 2.
+Do not take temperatures orally. - 3.
+Follow proper protocol for disposing of PPE and performing hand hygiene. - 4.
+If a student's temperature is high, do not cover him/her with heavy blankets, even though there may be complaints of "feeling cold".